Saturday, August 17, 2024

 Splash comes to him after the match, and Johnny tells him that now he remembers.
 Splash asks more, but Cougar tells him no more questions, now he has provided his loyalty he must leave immediately.

-This is all very suspicious, and as Johnny leaves Splash decides to follow him Keeping a safe distance he follows Johnny through town, and then only a train.
+This is all very suspicious, and as Johnny leaves, Splash decides to follow him.
+Keeping a safe distance, he follows Johnny through town and then on to a train.
 Johnny gets off a Windmarsh, whereupon he climbs onto a horse and rides off.

 It's a strange situation, and Splash needs to solve the mystery as soon as he can.